osmghana/osmgh/openstreetmap.md

 image: 'images/pages/openstreetmap-accra.jpg'
 permalink: /openstreetmap
 ---
-OpenStreetMap is a map of the world, freely editable, made by people like you.
+[OpenStreetMap](//osm.org) or OSM is a map of the world, freely editable, made by people like you.
 OpenStreetMap allows you to view, edit, and use geographic data around the world.

 ![Mapt the world from scratch](/images/pages/map-world-from-scratch.jpg)